Eronmmer/tweeet/README.md

 - [x] Rewrite with TypeScript
 - [ ] Make it a customizable app so users can sign in & use
-- [ ] Bundle as an installable CLI tool & publish to npm & homebrew
+- [ ] Bundle as an installable CLI tool & publish to npm & homebrew so users can run commands like: `tweeet post -t "Hello, World"`

 ## How to use